-By David Nakayama, DET Corp Comms
+Text and Photos by David Nakayama, DET Corp Comms

 Bangkok, Thailand, October 6, 2021- Besides engineering, Delta Electronics Thailand offers a variety of exciting and global career opportunities for Thai talents overseas.
-Today we talk with two young and energetic Thai returnees, Suchapa Viseshakul and Suparee Tawee-apiradeeweejit (left and right in above photo), about their experiences discovering Delta Thailand in Taiwan and China through the Delta International Recruitment Program.
+Today we talk with two young and energetic Thai returnees, Suchapa Viseshakul and Suparee Tawee-apiradeeweejit (left and right in the above photo), about their experiences discovering Delta Thailand in Taiwan and China through the Delta International Recruitment Program.

 Congratulations on joining Delta Thailand!
 Can you share with us a little about yourself?
 Where are you from?
 What did you study?

 Suchapa: My nickname is Mew.
 I’m from Thailand.
 I graduated from Jinan University in Guangzhou, China with a major in Chinese Education.
 I joined Delta Thailand in November last year.